-Below are some of the other ways you can use ginger for hair growth, hair thickening, hair regrowth, and to fight hair loss and balding.
+Below are some other ways you can use ginger for hair growth, hair thickening and hair regrowth as well as to fight hair loss and balding.

-These treatment has proven to work for a lot of people, and I’m sure they’ll also work for you if you follow the procedure properly.
+These treatments have proven to work for a lot of people, and I’m sure they’ll also work for you if you follow the procedure accordingly.

-Apart from that, you can also check out this ginger for hair growth reviews to see the other ginger mixtures that are effective for hair loss.
+Apart from that, you can also check out these ginger for hair growth reviews to see the other ginger mixtures that are effective for hair loss.

 1. Ginger juice and Argan oil for hair growth